Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

   }
   ```

-- Set and get the private data.
+- Set and get the private data

   The private data is a setting parameter for applying keys provided by the TTS engine.
 Using the `tts_set_private_data()` function, you can set the private data and use the corresponding key of the engine.
 To get the private data that corresponds to a specific key from the engine, use the `tts_get_private_data()` function: